simonkorl/DTP-draft/draft-shi-quic-dtp.md

 # Extension of QUIC {#extension-to-quic}

-DTP is implemented as an extension of QUIC by mapping QUIC stream to DTP block one to one.
+DTP is implemented as an extension of QUIC by **mapping QUIC stream to DTP block one to one**.
 In that way, DTP can reuse the QUIC stream cancellation mechanism to drop the stale block during transmission.
 And DTP can also utilize the max stream data size defined by QUIC to negotiate its max block size.
 Besides, the block id of DTP can also be mapped to QUIC stream id without breaking the QUIC stream id semantic.

+DTP implements its block dropping mechanism by leveraging QUIC's stream cancellation function.
+DTP only defines the drop action on the **sender side** to cancel stale blocks.
+DTP leaves the decisions to the application layer on the receiver side to determine whether to accept an overdue block.
+However, because QUIC allows to cancel streams on both sides and DTP is an extension of QUIC, DTP MAY cancel the block from the receiver side.
+It requires mechanisms to measure each receiving block's importance and drop it.

 DTP endpoints communicate by exchanging packets.
 And the payload of DTP packets, consists of a sequence of complete frames.
 As defined in [QUIC], each frame begins with a Frame Type, indicating its type, followed by additional type-dependent fields.
 Besides the many frame types defined in Section 12.4 of [QUIC], DTP introduces BLOCK_INFO Frame to support timeliness data transmission.
 And DTP also makes adjustment on QUIC ACK Frame.
 Another extension is introducing FEC packet to support FEC.

 ## New Frame: BLOCK_INFO Frame {#blockinfo-frame}

-DTP adds a BLOCK\_INFO frame (type=0x20) in the front of each block to inform scheduler of Block Size, Block Priority and Block Deadline.
+DTP adds two kinds of BLOCK\_INFO frames (type=0x20, 0x21).
+Either of these frames SHOULD be attached in the front of each block to inform the scheduler of Block Size, Block Priority, and Block Deadline.
 These parameters can be used to do block scheduling.
 The BLOCK\_INFO frame is as follows:

 ~~~
     0                   1                   2                   3